Alexander Murray of Elibank

-Alexander Murray of Elibank (9 December 1712 – 27 February 1778), generally called Count Murray after 1759, was a British Army officer and Jacobite agent.
+Alexander Leopold Murray of Elibank (9 December 1712 – 27 February 1778), generally called Count Murray after 1759, was a British Army officer and Jacobite agent.
 He gave his name to the Elibank Plot, a 1752 scheme to kidnap George II of Great Britain and restore the exiled House of Stuart.

 Murray was a shrewd operative, and Horace Walpole said that he and his brother were "both such active Jacobites, that if the Pretender had succeeded, they could have produced many witnesses to testify their zeal for him; both so cautious, that no witnesses of actual treason could be produced by the government against them".

 Biography

 Murray was born at Ballencrieff Castle, the fourth son of Alexander Murray, 4th Lord Elibank and Elizabeth (née Stirling), and a brother of Patrick Murray, 5th Lord Elibank and General James Murray.
 He took a commission as an ensign in the 26th (Cameronian) Regiment of Foot on 11 August 1737, eventually becoming a lieutenant.
 A marriage of convenience gave him an annual income of £3,000.
 This enabled him to lend to Charles Edward Stuart hundreds of pounds at high interest at a time when Charles was short of money.
 This also led him into Charles' inner circle.
 Despite his close association with the prince, he took no part in the Jacobite rising of 1745.